thekhalifa/dupeguru/README.md

 But anything non-critical, I'm not going to implement it myself because I see every issue as a contribution opportunity.

+### Windows maintainer - more wanted

+Initially, as [described on my website][nowindows], dupeGuru v4.0 dropped Windows support because there wasn't anyone to bear the burden of Windows maintenance.
+Whilst we have one person contributing to Windows support, if you develop on Windows and are interested in taking on this task, [don't hesitate to let me know][contrib-issue].

 ### OS X maintainer wanted

 My Mac Mini is already a couple of years old and is likely to be my last Apple purchase.
 When it